lopuhin/kaggle-kuzushiji-2019/README.rst

 models were noticeably better.

-Since all models were trained across all folds, it was possible to train a second level model, a blend of lightgmb and xgboost.
+Since all models were trained across all folds, it was possible to train a second level model, a blend of LightGBM and XGBoost.
 This model was inspired by Pavel Ostyakov's solution to Cdiscount’s Image Classification Challenge, which was a classification problem with 5k classes: https://www.kaggle.com/c/cdiscount-image-classification-challenge/discussion/45733

-Each of 4 models kinds from classification contribute classes and scores of top-3 predictions as features.
-Also max overlap with other bboxes is added.
-Then for each of all classes in top-3 predictions, and for a ``seg_fp`` class, we create one row with an extra feature ``candidate``, which has a class as a value, and the target is binary: whether this candidate is a true class which should be predicted.
-Then for each top-3 class, we add an extra binary feature which tells whether this class is a candidate class.
+Each of 4 model kinds from classification contributed classes and scores of top-3 predictions as features.
+Also max overlap with other bboxes was added.
+Then for each of all classes in top-3 predictions, and for a ``seg_fp`` class, we created one row with an extra feature ``candidate``, which had a class as a value, and the target is binary: whether this candidate class was a true class which should be predicted.
+Then for each top-3 class, we added an extra binary feature which tells whether this class is a candidate class.

 Here is a simplified example with 1 model and top-2 predictions,